Updated July 17, 2023

-- Irregular Dividend Policy: In this type of dividend policy, companies don’t pay dividend regularly due to various reasons, such as lack of liquidity, volatility in future earnings, etc. In fact, the companies following this dividend strategy are exactly opposite in nature to the companies with regular dividend policy – they don’t have a history of stable earnings.
-In other words, investors in these companies are never sure whether or not they will be any dividend during a year, and if yes, what amount will be paid as a dividend.
+- Irregular Dividend Policy: In this type of dividend policy, companies don’t pay dividends regularly due to various reasons, such as lack of liquidity, volatility in future earnings, etc. In fact, the companies following this dividend strategy are exactly opposite in nature to the companies with regular dividend policy – they don’t have a history of stable earnings.
+In other words, investors in these companies are never sure whether or not they will be any dividends during a year, and if yes, what amount will be paid as a dividend.

-- Stable Dividend Policy: In this type of dividend policy, the investors receive dividends consistently, although the amount of dividend may vary from year to year.
+- Stable Dividend Policy: In this type of dividend policy, the investors receive dividends consistently, although the number of dividends may vary from year to year.
 Basically, the companies decide to distribute a certain portion of the profit to the shareholders every year in the form of dividends.
-These companies are mostly matured and don’t intend to pursue any strong growth strategy.
+These companies are mostly mature and don’t intend to pursue any strong growth strategy.
 Further, the policy is best suited for investors for whom a steady source of income today is more important than capital appreciation.
 The stable dividend policy can be further sub-classified into – constant dividend per share, constant payout ratio, and constant dollar dividend

 - Constant Dividend Per Share: In this policy, a company pays a fixed amount of dividend per share every year irrespective of the profit generated by it.
-Such companies create a reserve fund which ensures that it is able to pay the same dividend in those years too when it fails to achieve an adequate level of earnings.
-Please note that the amount of dividend is largely constant year after year, but the rate of the dividend may vary depending on the level of earning during each year.
+Such companies create a reserve fund that ensures that it is able to pay the same dividend in those years too when it fails to achieve an adequate level of earnings.
+Please note that the amount of dividend is largely constant year after year, but the rate of the dividend may vary depending on the level of earnings during each year.

 - Constant Payout Ratio: In this policy, the dividend paid every period is a fixed proportion of the earnings during that period.
 In other words, the percentage of profit distributed to the shareholders in the form of dividends remains constant.
 So, the dividends paid in such a company will vary as the earnings fluctuate from one period to another.